denikond/mping/README.md

 # mping

-multiple ping utilite.
+multiple ping tool.
-in ip.txt should be ip addresses and FQDN, which you want to ping.
+in ip.txt should be ip addresses list or FQDN, which you want to ping.